About the Career Ladder Nursing Program

 Essential Job Functions

-To be successful in the Career Ladder Nursing program, you should be able to meet the following job functions.
+To be successful in the Career Ladder Nursing option, you should be able to meet the following job functions.

 - Must be able to work at various clinical sites, including the hospital, at least 8 -12 hours per day two days per week.